Leipzig-LandAtmInt/EO4BK-WP1-P1/README.md

 # EO4BK-WP1-P1
 # Installation

-The Repository can be downloaded with:
+The repository can be downloaded with:
 ```
 git clone https://github.com/Leipzig-LandAtmInt/EO4BK-WP1-P1.git
 ```